-The eighth annual Great Plains Emerging Infectious Diseases Conference took place on April 4th-5th, 2019, at the University of Iowa College of Public Health.
+The ninth annual Great Plains Emerging Infectious Diseases Conference will take place on March 27th, 2020, at the University of Iowa College of Public Health.
 Just as in previous years, this conference served to bring together public health professionals, researchers, faculty, and students in microbiology, infectious diseases and related fields working in the Great Plains and Midwestern states.
 The GPEID Conference highlights basic, applied, epidemiological and translational research in biomedical and veterinary disciplines.
-Major topics may include but are not limited to antimicrobial resistance, zoonotic and vector-borne diseases, global health, healthcare-associated infections, molecular diagnostics and epidemiology, public health preparedness, and science communication.
+Major topics may include but are not limited to zoonotic and vector-borne diseases, antimicrobial resistance, global health, healthcare-associated infections, molecular diagnostics and epidemiology, public health preparedness, and science communication.

-We were pleased to announce Dr. Megin Nichols and Dr. Patrick McDermott as the keynote speakers for the 2019 GPEID conference!
+We were pleased to announce Dr. Jean Tsao as the keynote speaker for the 2020 GPEID conference!

 If you have any questions for Christine Petersen (email@example.com) feel free to contact her.